 Fintech is giving banks the tools to move from a product view to a more customer-centric view of their business, but what exactly can fintech companies and partnerships offer traditional banks?

-For many people in Asia, doing business is not a pleasure – it’s a pain.
+For many people around the world, doing business is not a pleasure – it’s a pain.
 There is a lot of paper, processes aren’t convenient and there is no such thing as seamless customer service.
 The reality is people don’t want to deal with banks unless they have to.
 This has become even more true in the wake of the 2007-2008 financial crisis, which led many customers to stop trusting the traditional banking system.

 Now banks are looking to address this growing wave of distrust and negativity.
 They are starting to shift gears to become more customer-friendly.
 They are looking for ways to truly help customers address needs in their daily lives, while also improving the customer experience.